salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

 ![bell curve with a You are here arrow pointing at the mean](images/bell-curve-you-are-here.png){ width="250"}

 When you measure things, like humans, you will find that their parts vary: height, weight, foot size, the spacing between the eyes (I'm looking at you, Anna Taylor Joy).
 But each of these measurements won't vary *too* greatly between humans—they tend to fall with a certain range.
-If you take a large enough sample and plot the measurements as a histogram, you should get a histogram that looks something like this:
+If you take a large enough sample (>30) and plot the measurements as a histogram, you should get a histogram that looks something like this:

 ![img-name](images/histogram-female-heights.png){ width="450"}

 >**Histogram of Female Heights**.
-This is a histogram of the heights from a bunch of women (n=1000).
-In this sample, the average height was 63.2 and the standard deviation was 0.25.
+In this sample of 1000 women, the average height was 63.2 and the standard deviation was 0.25.
 Notice how the most frequent heights are clustered around the mean in the center of the histogram.
 Also notice we don't have any 50" or 80" women (4'2" or 6'7") in our sample.

 ??? example "Generating Normal Data for the above Histogram"

-    Note, no women were actually measured in the creation of the above histogram.
+    No women were actually measured for the creation of the above histogram.
 Instead, we used the random number generator **`randn`** in the following code.

     ```matlab
     mu = 63.7; % mean height of women as reported on google